Beverley Bagg (PACT Ballet Company, Ballet BC, Alberta Ballet)

 Her ambition and love for dance has led to commercial work and performances for WE Day, The Sorority Sound as a backup dancer, 102nd Grey Cup Kickoff Show with Dallas Smith, Suki’s International Hair Show, Paralympic Winter Games Opening Ceremony and many more.
 She has danced in music videos for Josh Robertson and Michelle Creber.
 You can also catch her on Season 3 of The Man in the High Castle!
 Her most recent work as a choreographer within the industry can be seen on Bell TV’s “Bell Outside The Box”!

-After graduating from UBC with degree in Psychology, Ms. Moore strives to incorporate her knowledge of the mind, as well as her current knowledge within the industry, into her teaching environments to create a positive and inspiring experience for her students to learn, grow and create.
+After graduating from UBC with degree in Psychology, Ms. Moore strives to incorporate her knowledge of the mind, as well as her current knowledge within the industry, into her teaching environments to create a positive and inspiring experience for her students to

 Pro Arte on-site Physiotherapist